intel-lab-lkp/linux/Documentation/filesystems/netfs_library.rst

-   These are set by the filesystem or the cache in ->prepare_read() or ->prepare_write() for each subrequest to indicate the maximum number of bytes and, optionally, the maximum number of segments (if not 0) that that subrequest can support.
+   These are set by the filesystem or the cache in ->prepare_read() or ->prepare_write() for each subrequest to indicate the maximum number of bytes and, optionally, the maximum number of segments (if not 0) that subrequest can support.

  * ``submit_extendable_to``